Matthewoulton/springcleanr/README.md

 # 📦 R Data Cleaning Utilities (STATA-style)

 This package provides a set of functions to streamline and safeguard common data cleaning operations in R, inspired by workflows in STATA.
-It is designed for data analysts and applied researchers who value robust diagnostics and careful data handling, particularly when working with administrative datasets or structured survey data.
+It is designed for data cleaning, particularly when working with administrative datasets or structured survey data.

 ---